-In the compliance testing, two Signaling Rules are created for MTS Allstream and Communication Manager.
+In this compliance testing, there are two Signaling Rules are created for MTS Allstream and Communication Manager.

-6.3.3.1 Signaling Rule for MTS Allstream
+6.3.3.1 Signaling Rule for MTS Allstream.

-Clone a Signaling Rule with a descriptive name MTSAllstream SigR and click Finish.
+Clone a Signaling Rule with a descriptive name MTSAllstream_SigR and click Finish.

-The MTSAllstream\SigR is configured to allow MTS Allstream to accept inbound and outbound call requests.
+The MTSAllstream_SigR is configured to allow MTS Allstream to accept inbound and outbound call requests.
 It also blocks Accept-Language, Alert-Info and P-Chanrging-Vector headers from Communication Manager because these headers are not required by MTS Allstream.

-Being cloned from the Signaling Rule default, the MTSAllstream\SigR will block all requests with 403 Forbidden.
+Being cloned from the Signaling Rule default, the MTSAllstream_SigR will block all requests with 403 Forbidden.
 To start accepting calls, go to General tab, click on Edit.
 Then change Inbound and Outbound Request to Allow as shown in following screenshot.

-Request Headers setting is to allow or block a header in particular direction for request method .
+Request Headers setting is to allow or block a header in particular direction for request method.
 The buttons "Add In Header Control" and "Add Out Header Control" are used to define the inbound and outbound Request header rules.
-The signaling rule MTSAllstream\SigR will be assigned to Server Configure for MTS Allstream as shown in Section 6.2.6.1.
+The signaling rule MTSAllstream_SigR will be assigned to Server Configure for MTS Allstream as shown in Section 6.2.6.1.